Koyuki Higashi: "Partnership Certificate" in Shibuya

-Tokyo's Shibuya Ward is the first Japanese municipality that decided to issue "partnership certificates" to same-sex couples, after its assembly voted in favour of an ordinance containing this policy on the 31st of March 2015.
-Applications for these certificates started on the 28th of October of the same year.
-Higashi and her partner applied for the certificate and on the 5th of November they became the first couple to receive such a certificate from a Japanese municipality.
+Tokyo's Shibuya Ward is the first Japanese municipality that decided to issue "partnership certificates" to same-sex couples, after its assembly voted in favour of an ordinance containing this policy on 31 March 2015.
+Applications for these certificates started on 28 October of the same year.
+Higashi and her partner applied for the certificate and on 5 November they became the first couple to receive such a certificate from a Japanese municipality.
 While the policy of LGBT partnership systems has been spreading across Japan and hundreds of other couples have followed in Higashi's footsteps, she and her partner have since split up and returned their partnership certificate to Shibuya Ward.